-- Change the overall state of the OS to "STANDBY" or "ONLINE" or cleanly shut down the software (OFF). - PAUSE, CONTINUE, END or ABORT the current observation.
+- Change the overall state of the OS to "STANDBY" or "ONLINE" or cleanly shut down the software (OFF). - END or ABORT the current observation.
 (N.B.
 It is normal practice to start or restart an observation by interacting with BOB rather than the OS screen). - Add a comment to the observation log. - Start up the OS engineering screen (which in turn leads to the ICS, DCS and HOWFS engineering screens and the TCS simulator screen). - Note that in normal operation ICS, DCS and HOWFS parameters are defined either in a configuration file read during software startup or in the templates processed by BOB.
-Adjusting instrument parameters by any other means is an engineering activity only.
+Adjusting instrument parameters by any other means is an engineering activity only. - The TCS simulator screen is used for testing the software in the absence of the real VISTA TCS.
+In normal operation the VISTA TCS screen will have been started separately on the telescope control workstation. - Start up the ICS instrument status screen. - Start up the DCS status screen. - Start up the HOWFS status screen. - Plus any other frequently used commands.